The Government has finally seen sense and nationalised Anglo Irish Bank. We will have to see how good a job they do of it.

 The Government remains fully committed to the recapitalisation proposal already announced in relation to AIB and Bank of Ireland.
 These plans include injection of core tier 1 capital in the form of preference shares and underwriting of further core tier 1 capital issuance.

-5 thoughts on “Anglo Irish Bank nationalised”
+5 responses to “Anglo Irish Bank nationalised”

-1. Anglo is a ball of shit.
+Anglo is a ball of shit.
 It isn’t a bank, and the government should never have guaranteed its liabilities.

 This move isn’t to protect the banking system, because Anglo is part of no system.